suneelpatel/Python-for-Beginners/README.md

 * nested loops:
 You can use one or more loop inside any another while, for or do..while loop.

+### Loop Control Statements:
+* Loop control statements change execution from its normal sequence.
+When execution leaves a scope, all automatic objects that were created in that scope are destroyed

+    - 1. Break Statement : Terminates the loop statement and transfer execution to the statement immediately following the loop
+    - 2. Continue Statement: Causes the loop to skip the remainder of its body and immediately retest its condition prior to reiterating
+    - 3. Pass Statement: The pass statement in Python is used when a statement is required syntactically but you don't want any command or code to execute

 # 13. Functions